jwjeffr/tce-lib/README.md

 ## 🐝 Found a bug?

-Please open an issue [here](https://github.com/MUEXLY/tce/issues), with a description of the issue and a [minimal reproducing example](https://stackoverflow.com/help/minimal-reproducible-example).
+Please open an issue [here](https://github.com/MUEXLY/tce/issues), with a description of the issue and a [minimal, reproducible example](https://stackoverflow.com/help/minimal-reproducible-example) of the issue.

 ## 📑 License